Ports of Call

 Ft.
 Lauderdale, FL

-There is an abundance of things to see and do in the Fort Lauderdale area: visit the newly redesigned Fort Lauderdale Beach and cafes, stroll the historic Riverwalk, shop the luxurious stores on Las Olas Boulevard or venture to the Everglades for an intriguing air boat excursion.
+There are an abundance of things to see and do in the Fort Lauderdale area: visit the newly redesigned Fort Lauderdale Beach and cafes, stroll the historic Riverwalk, shop the luxurious stores on Las Olas Boulevard or venture to the Everglades for an intriguing air boat excursion.

 Grand Turk, Turks & Caicos Islands

 About a quarter mile from the western beaches at Grand Turk, the sea floor drops 7,000 feet right down into dark blue.
 Just at the edge of the dropoff, there's a reef pocked with arches, turrets, and tunnels called the Grand Turk Wall.
 The reef is a haven for fish, and with its clear water, for divers, too.
 Cruise to Grand Turk for the diving, and if not, come for the beaches.
 Grand Turk has witnessed a lot of history, from Ponce de Leon to the space race.
 Come to the National Museum in the capital, Cockburn Town, to get a taste of it.